-In fiscal 2017, the Compensation Committee determined that the performance-based RSUs awarded to each of our Named Executive Officers would be earned only upon the achievement of each of the following two performance metrics:
+The Compensation Committee determined that the performance-based RSUs awarded to each of our Named Executive Officers with respect to fiscal 2018 and included in the Fiscal 2018 Summary Compensation table would be earned only upon the achievement of the following two performance metrics:

-• Adjusted EBIT: (i) the amount of our consolidated earnings before interest and financing charges, net, and income tax expense ("EBIT") for the fiscal year ending January 31, 2019, subject to certain adjustments for non-recurring items, is at least 25% greater than EBIT for the fiscal year ended January 31, 2017, subject to certain adjustments for non-recurring items and excluding the results of the Donna Karan business for such fiscal year ("Adjusted Fiscal 2017 EBIT") or (ii) if the performance condition in clause (i) is not satisfied, our EBIT for the fiscal year ending January 31, 2020, subject to certain adjustments for non-recurring items, is at least 50% greater than Adjusted Fiscal 2017 EBIT; and

-• Stock price performance: the average closing price per share of our Common Stock on the NASDAQ Global Select Market over a twenty consecutive trading day period (i) during the period beginning on January 27, 2017, the date of grant, and on or prior to January 31, 2019 is at least \$30.30 (which is 20% above the closing price of our Common Stock on the NASDAQ Global Select Market on the date of the Compensation Committee meeting, January 27, 2017 (the "Reference Date")) or (ii) if the stock price performance in clause (i) is not satisfied, during the period beginning subsequent to January 31, 2019 and ending on or prior to January 31, 2020, is at least \$31.5625 (which is 25% above the closing price of our Common Stock on the NASDAQ Global Select Market on the Reference Date).
+- Stock price performance: the average closing price per share of our Common Stock on the Nasdaq Global Select Market over a twenty consecutive trading day period ending on or before April 30, 2020 is at least \$41.78 (which is 15% above the closing price of our Common Stock on the Nasdaq Global Select Market on the date of the grant); and - Adjusted EBIT/Enhanced stock price performance: Either (A) (i) the amount of our consolidated earnings before interest and financing charges, net, and income tax expense, including pretax equity gain (loss) in our unconsolidated affiliates ("EBIT") for the fiscal year ending January 31, 2019, subject to certain adjustments for non-recurring items, is at least 10% greater than EBIT for the fiscal year ended January 31, 2018, subject to certain adjustments for non-recurring items ("Fiscal 2018 EBIT"), or (ii) if the performance condition in clause (i) is not satisfied, our EBIT for the fiscal year ending January 31, 2020, subject to certain adjustments for non-recurring items, is at least 20% greater than Fiscal 2018 EBIT; or (B) the average closing price per share of our Common Stock on the Nasdaq Global Select Market over a forty consecutive trading day period ending on or before January 31, 2020 is at least \$45.4125 (which is 25% above the closing price of our Common Stock on the Nasdaq Global Select Market on the date of the grant).

-In addition to the successful achievement of the performance metrics described above, the right to receive these shares is also subject to a time vesting condition pursuant to which shares become vested as to 50% of the shares on each of January 27, 2019 and January 27, 2020, subject to the executive officer's continuing service.
+In addition to the achievement of the performance metrics described above, the right to receive these shares is also subject to a time vesting condition.
+One-third of the shares vest on each of June 15, 2019, 2020 and 2021, subject to the Named Executive Officer's continuing service.
 The time vesting condition provides an additional retention element to these awards.

-How We Determined Fiscal 2017 Awards
+How We Determined Fiscal 2018 Awards

-The size of the long-term incentive award made to each executive is a factor of the Compensation Committee's (i) assessment of company performance in the prior year, (ii) the recipient's contribution to our overall corporate performance in the prior year, (iii) the advancement of G-III's strategy and growth plan and (iv) the recipient's potential contribution to our future growth and financial results.
+The size of the long-term incentive award made to each executive is a factor of the Compensation Committee's (i) assessment of demonstrated company performance in the fiscal 2018 year, (ii) the recipient's contribution to our overall corporate performance in that year and (iii) the recipient's potential contribution to our future growth and financial results.
+In making this year's award, the Compensation Committee also considered the net sales and net income achieved by G-III, the efforts by management in integrating the DKI business and relaunching the DKNY and Donna Karan brands and management's response to the challenging retail environment.